ajancheta/pizza-order/README.md

 # _Pizza Order_

-#### _Intro to Programming, Week 3 Independent Project, 04.12.2019_
+#### _Intro to Programming, Week 4 Independent Project, 04.12.2019_

 #### By _Ashley J. Ancheta_

 ## Description
 _This is an application provides the user with choices to customize their personal pizza.
-It encompasses fundamental concepts that were learned in last week of objects and prototypes.
+It encompasses fundamental concepts that were learned in last week of objects and prototypes._

 ## Specs
 | Behavior | Input | Output |